marcw/libpoller/README.md

 Yes, you can send checks results to [loggly](http://www.loggly.com/) by using the syslog backend.

+Output formatting is the same as the stdout backend.

 ## What is buggy or likely to be changed/added in future release?